 - k is configured via higher layer parameter slotOffset for each triggered SRS resources set and is based on the subcarrier spacing of the triggered SRS transmission, µSRS and µPDCCH are the subcarrier spacing configurations for triggered SRS and PDCCH carrying the triggering command, respectively.

-- μKoffsetis the subcarrier spacing configuration for Koffset with a value of 0 for frequency range 1.
+- μKoffsetis the subcarrier spacing configuration for Koffset with a value of 0 for frequency range 1 and for FR2-NTN.

 - Nslot, offset, PDCCHCA and μoffset,PDCCH are the Nslot, offsetCA and the, respectively, which are determined by higher-layer configured ca-SlotOffset for the cell receiving the PDCCH, Nslot, offset, SRSCA and μoffset,SRS are the Nslot, offsetCA and the, respectively, which are determined by higher-layer configured ca-SlotOffset for the cell transmitting the SRS, as defined in [4, TS 38.211] clause 4.5.